SRGSSR/playsrg-apple/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- The branch should been rebased onto the `develop` branch for whole test and nighty, but it's not required.*
+- The branch should be rebased onto the `develop` branch for whole tests with nighties, but it's not required.*
 - The code followed the code style:
 	-  [ ] `swiftlint` has run to ensure the *Swift* code style is valid.
 	-  [ ] `rubocop -a` has run to ensure the *Ruby* code style is valid.